maxwellpark/ReactTabs/README.md

 # react-tabs

-Search for your favourite songs or artists to receive guitar, bass, or drum tablature.
+Search for your favourite songs or artists to receive information as well as links to guitar tablature on songsterr.com.

+___

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).